Colombian Coffee

 4. Washing: After fermentation, the coffee beans are washed and dried to remove any remaining pulp and stop the fermentation process.

-5. Drying: Washed coffee beans are spread out in the sun or dried in mechanical dryers until they reach the appropriate moisture level, typically around 11-12%.
+5. Drying: Washed coffee beans are spread out in the sun or dried in mechanical dryers until they reach the appropriate moisture level, typically around 11-12%.6.
+Dry milling: After drying, coffee beans go through a dry milling process that involves removing any impurities or defects.

 7. Storage: Coffee beans are stored in sacks or airtight containers to maintain their freshness before being shipped to roasters or exporters.